aliutkuunlu/MIPS-Assembly/README.md

-This project aim to write a MIPS assembly codes for functions and arrays.
+This project aim to write a MIPS assembly codes for function and array.